zachpmanson/notes/notes/Notes/Software/Unix/Unix.md

->Unix is user-friendly — it's just choosy about who its friends are.
+xp>Unix is user-friendly — it's just choosy about who its friends are.

 -- The Art of UNIX Programming (2003) by Eric S. Raymond